 Use Cases of Augmented Analytics

-- Sales teams can use augmented analytics to discover hidden trends in their targets, opportunities, and deals
+- Using Analytics, Sales teams can discover hidden trends in their targets, opportunities, and deals

-- Senior executives can use augmented analytics to dive into real-time data during management meetings, instead of presenting static reports
+- Senior executives can to dive into real-time data during management meetings, instead of presenting static reports

-- IT teams can use augmented analytics to find the reasons and prepare for sudden spikes in system or server usage
+- IT teams can to find the reasons and prepare for sudden spikes in system or server usage

-- Data analysts and data scientists can use augmented analytics to prepare and enrich data faster for analysis
+- Data analysts and data scientists can prepare and enrich data faster for analysis

-- The supply chain and logistics industry can use augmented analytics to figure out the root causes for fluctuations in supply and demand
+- The supply chain and logistics industry can figure out the root causes for fluctuations in supply and demand

-- The travel and tourism industry can use augmented analytics to optimize their customer outreach and offer a more personalized experience to their customers
+- The travel and tourism industry can optimize their customer outreach and offer a more personalized experience to their customers

-- The healthcare can use augmented analytics to reduce patient wait times, deliver personalized medicine, and improve the overall patient experience
+- Augmented Analytics in healthcare can reduce patient wait times, deliver personalized medicine, and improve the overall patient experience